Above: Howe Browne, 2nd Marquess of Sligo,

 He was also a busy father by his marriage in 1816 to Lady Hester de Burgh, eldest daughter of the 13th Earl of Clanricarde, with whom he had six sons and eight daughters.

-Lord Sligo’s greatest achievement was as Governor of the British colony of Jamaica to which office the ex-con was appointed by his old school friend Bobby Peel in December 1833.
+Lord Sligo’s greatest achievement was as Governor of the British colony of Jamaica to which office the ex-con was appointed by Prime Minister Robert Peel in December 1833.
 Slavery had just been abolished throughout the British Empire and Sligo's foremost task was to ensure that the plantation owners behaved accordingly.
 He was well placed for this because his family owned a number of plantations on the island.
 His policy to liberate the slaves initially went down like a lead coconut with his fellow plantocracy who could not conceive how anyone could even think of paying black people to work.
 Nonetheless, the Mayo man pressed on with his reform programme, establishing the free town of Sligoville.
 By the time he left the island in 1836, the Jamaican people were hailing him as the "Emancipator of Slavery".